AdoPiSoft-Lite-Plugins/eservices-plugin/README.md

-# eservices-plugin
+## v1.0.0
-Buy Eload, pay bills and cashin to gcash, maya, and more ecash wallets.
+* Buy Eload, pay bills and gcash cash in
+* Compatible with AdoPiSoft v5.1.3 and later